-Exposure to H2-receptor antagonists at any stage of pregnancy would not be regarded as medical grounds for termination of pregnancy or any additional fetal monitoring.
+Exposure to H2RAs at any stage of pregnancy would not be regarded as medical grounds for termination of pregnancy or any additional fetal monitoring.
 However, other risk factors may be present in individual cases which may independently increase the risk of adverse pregnancy outcome.
 Clinicians are reminded of the importance of consideration of such factors when performing case-specific risk assessments.

 This is a summary of the full UKTIS monograph for health care professionals and should not be used in isolation.
 The full UKTIS monograph and access to any hyperlinked related documents is available to NHS health care professionals who are logged in.